-Once upon a time, back when I was a business analyst in an Australian pharmaceutical manufacturer, there were just two reactions when anyone said the “E” word:
+Once upon a time, back when I was a business analyst in an Australian pharmaceutical factory, there were just two reactions when anyone said the “E” word:

 - What does the Environment Protection Authority want us to spend money on NOW!!!!

-- What local charity is looking for a handout this time?!?!?
+- Which local charity is looking for a handout this time?!?!?

 As far as the day to day factory operations went, the whole business existed inside an industrial bubble that had nothing to do with nature.

 The notion that you could learn something about business strategy or product innovation from “the environment” didn’t even exist.
-To be labelled a “tree hugging greenie” would have seriously limited the career prospects of any production engineer.
+A lot of people just wouldn’t talk about it – because being labelled a “tree hugging greenie” would have seriously limited the career prospects of any production engineer.